 We bought a Greek newspaper and sat at a cafe to read about the fire in Samos.
 We ordered an orange juice and the waiter brought us some cold water “from a spring - good for your health.”
-The horrible fire in Samos is still raging now for its 6th day.
-Vast areas have been devastated including the magnificent pine forest at Mt.
+The horrible fire in Samos was still raging now for its 6th day.
+Vast areas had been devastated including the magnificent pine forest at Mt.
 Ambelos.
-This fire has cast a bad feeling over our otherwise wonderful cruise.
-Both Turgut and Manos have called us wearied about our safety thinking that we are in Samos.
+This fire had cast a bad feeling over our otherwise wonderful cruise.
+Both Turgut and Manos had called us wearied about our safety thinking that we were in Samos.

 We walked to the Archaelogical Museum.
 On the way we asked direction from two policemen, a man and a woman, who informed us that there is no Archaeological museum in Kalymnos.
 We persisted and after a while we did find the non-existing museum.
 It is housed in the Vouvalis mansion.
 Nikos Vouvalis was Kalymnos’ wealthiest man around the beginning of the 20th century.
 He had made his enormous fortune in sponges, the island’s main product.
 He had no children and his fortune passed to his wife 20 years his junior.
 After her death, all their property was donated to the community.
 It is an imposing mansion with a lovely garden.
 Archaeology is represented in a large, dusty and not particularly interesting room.
 The rest of the exhibit is about Mr. Vouvalis.
 In his office you see his checkbook (ca 1980’s), ledgers, correspondence around the world—he had branches everywhere.
 The lavish dining room has all the Victorian elements including the silver toast rack.
 The main character of Yiannis Maglis’ wonderful novel Ο Άρχοντας - The Archon is modeled after Vouvalis.